The drink industry evolves just like any other. As technology advances, the cocktail scene changes in response to new trends and demands.

 9. Bar Reinvention

 The cocktail bar scene has changed quite a bit in recent years.
-Many bars had become much more casual than when the ‘speakeasy’ craze first started in the early to mid-2000s, which will continue into 2021 and the coming years.
+Many bars had become much more casual than when the ‘speakeasy’ craze first started in the early to mid-2000s, which will continue into the coming years.

 However, new cocktail trends are also emerging, such as upscale drinking dens with old-school vibes like Tiki Bars (or even Polynesian pop-themed cocktail lounges).